quinndoan/BootLoader/README.md

 Bootloader is a project creating a simple bootloader program.
 This project utilizes the M-KL46Z chip and the MCUXpresso IDE.

 ## More Information about Bootloader Program
- - Boot Manager: A Boot Manager is a software program that is responsible for the management of the booting process of the computer.
-It is primarily responsible for selecting the Operating System to be loaded from multiple available options.
-Further, it also loads the Bootloader to perform the actual loading of the Operating System.
-A very popular example of Boot Manager is The BIOS boot manager.
+ - Boot Manager: A Boot Manager is a software program responsible for managing the computer's booting process.
+It primarily selects the operating system to load from multiple available options and loads the Bootloader to carry out the actual operating system loading.
+A well-known example of a Boot Manager is the BIOS boot manager.

- - Boot Loader: A Boot Loader is a software program that is responsible for “actually loading” the operating system once the Boot Manager has finished its work.
-Till the point Boot Loader starts loading the OS, there is nothing in the Main Memory of the machine.
-A very popular example of Boot Loader is Windows Boot Loader.
+ - Boot Loader: A Boot Loader is a software program responsible for actually loading the operating system after the Boot Manager has completed its task.
+Until the Boot Loader begins loading the OS, the machine's main memory remains empty.
+A well-known example of a Boot Loader is the Windows Boot Loader.

 ## Installation
  1. Install MCUXpresso IDE, you can install the IDE from NXP Official website.